 The Valley City Times-Record plans to run a historical photograph each week on Thursdays submitted by our readers.

-Russell, 54, is a white male with brown eyes and brown hair.
-He is 5-feet 7-inches tall and weighs 140 pounds.
+Rittenhouse is a white male with brown hair and hazel eyes.
+He is six feet, one inch tall and weighs 170 pounds.